-It's natural to ask how a change in diet might affect our health, and it may seem daunting to deviate from the norm in terms of what we eat.
-But the short answer is: a normal vegan diet is not bad for your health!
+It's natural to ask how a change in our eating habits might affect our health, and it may seem daunting to deviate from the norm in terms of what we eat.
+But the short answer is: eating vegan food is not bad for your health!

-Of course, it's entirely possible to have an unhealthy vegan diet too – you could eat only pizza, doughnuts and chocolate, so vegan doesn't always equal healthy!
-But a normal vegan diet can provide all the nutrients you need, as the links below will explain.
+But whatever type of food you enjoy, eating a normal vegan diet can provide all the nutrients you need, as the links below will explain.

 Vegetarian and vegan diets good for kids and adults